bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Checks if all the values in a list are unique.
+### Checks if all the values in a list are unique

 -   Use `set()` on the given list to keep only unique occurrences.
 -   Use `len()` to compare the length of the unique values to the original list.

 ```py
 def all_unique(lst):